IBM-Cloud/docs/services/mobileaccess/google-auth-ios.md

 * Configure Google integration by adding the following URL schemas to your `info.plist` file.
 	![info.plist file](images/ios-google-infoplist-settings.png)

-	The first URL Schema is a reversed version of the Client ID from the Google Developer Console.
-For example, if your Client ID is `123123-abcabc.apps.googleusercontent.com`, your URL Schema is: `com.googleusercontent.apps.123123-abcabc`.
+	The first URL Schema is a reversed version of the client ID from the Google Developer Console.
+For example, if your client ID is `123123-abcabc.apps.googleusercontent.com`, your URL Schema is: `com.googleusercontent.apps.123123-abcabc`.

 	The second URL Schema is the bundle ID of your application.